Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 If you’re seeing the Plitvice Lakes on your own, I strongly recommend driving; public transportation will eat up your whole day.
 Otherwise, the easiest way is to join a group tour from Split.

 This top-rated Plitvice Lakes tour from Split includes transportation and skip-the-line park entry.
-Admission to the park must be paid separately.

 Take time to visit both the Upper Lakes and the Lower Lakes, taking the boat between them.
 They both have very different atmospheres!
 And don’t worry if the weather isn’t the best — just pack an umbrella and enjoy the beauty.